IKEMBOT/Kalman-Filter/README.md

 # Path Estimation with Kalman Filter

 This project is designed to help understand how the Kalman filter works in a simple scenario.
 It demonstrates how to estimate and smooth the path of a moving object based on noisy tracking points (dots).
-By applying the Kalman filter, we can predict and correct the object's trajectory over time, resulting in a more reliable path, even when the input data is imperfect or noisy.
+The input consists of a series of dots representing the object's position at different times.
+By applying the Kalman filter, we predict the object's next position based on previous data, then correct it with new measurements as they arrive.
+The result is a smoothed, continuous path that accurately reflects the object's trajectory, even when the input data is noisy or imprecise.

 ## Circuit Diagram